GassenBenHadj/DemoLuisRelatedValues/README.md

 ## 2 steps to use Related Values

 - Initialization
-- Untrestanding and using the methods
+- Understanding and using the methods

 ### Initialization